Vian Bakir

 Vian Bakir is a professor of journalism and political communication at Bangor University in Wales in the United Kingdom who researches political communication, propaganda and national security.

-Bakir has conceptualised the ethics of manipulation, especially considering what constitutes acceptable persuasion vs. what is unethical manipulation, as well as understanding digital manipulation.
+Bakir has explored the ethics of manipulation, particularly the line between acceptable persuasion and unethical influence, as well as the implications of digital manipulation.

 In Bakir et al. (2019) she argues that persuasive communications, to avoid being manipulative, should be both informed (with sufficient information provided, and none of it deceptive) and freely chosen (namely, no coercion, such as threats, and no incentivisation, such as subsidies).
-In Bakir (2020), in the context of Cambridge Analytica’s claims of psychographic profiling and targeting for political campaigning, she argues that manipulation of the digital media ecology becomes coercive (i.e. choice limiting) if it significantly modulates what information people are exposed to in order to preclude reflection or deliberation.
+In Bakir (2020), in the context of Cambridge Analytica's claims of psychographic profiling and targeting for political campaigning, she argues that manipulation of the digital media ecology becomes coercive (i.e. choice limiting) if it significantly modulates what information people are exposed to in order to preclude reflection or deliberation.
 In Briant and Bakir (2025), she provides the first comprehensive examination of the digital influence industry and how it operates worldwide.
 In particular, she collates the unethical potential of emerging technologies and new activities in digital influence that have become evident since the seminal case of the Cambridge Analytica and Facebook data harvesting scandal that unfolded across 2018–19.

 Bakir has also conceptualised manipulation in the context of emotion profiling.
-In Bakir and McStay (2022), and Bakir and McStay (2018) she examines the rise of emotion profiling and targeting across social media and other forms of ‘emotional AI’ (i.e. AI that pertains to be able to read and respond to people’s emotions), exploring its links with the rise of false information worldwide.
+In Bakir and McStay (2022), and Bakir and McStay (2018) she examines the rise of emotion profiling and targeting across social media and other forms of ‘emotional AI’ (i.e. AI that pertains to be able to read and respond to people's emotions), exploring its links with the rise of false information worldwide.
 For instance, the spread of fake news and false information on social media is algorithmically propelled by the strong emotions that such content arouses.
 As well as discussing how emotion profiling causes the spread of false information, she evaluates a range of solutions.